 - Parents and family members of all students are welcomed and encouraged to become involved with their child's school and education; this includes parents and family members that have limited English proficiency, limited literacy, are economically disadvantaged, have disabilities, racial or ethnic minority background or are migratory children.
+Information related to school and parent programs, meetings, school reports and other activities are sent to the parents of participating children in a format, and to the extent practicable, in a language the parents can understand. - · Back to School Night - · School Open House - · Title I Annual Parent Meeting - · Curriculum Night - Parent-Teacher Conferences

+- · Reading Night

+- · Math Night

+- · STEAM/STEM Night

+- · Family Game Night

+- · PTA/PTO meetings & activities

+- Parents are involved in the planning, review, evaluation and improvement of the Title I program,

+Parent and Family Engagement Policy and the School-Parent Compact at an annual parent meeting

+scheduled at a convenient time.
+This would include the planning and implementation of effective

+parent and family involvement activities.

+- Conduct, with meaningful parent and family involvement, an annual evaluation of the content and

+effectiveness of the Parent and Family Engagement Policy.
+Use the evaluation findings to design

+evidence-based strategies for more effective parental involvement, and to revise the Parent and

+Family Engagement Policy.

+- Opportunities are provided for parents and family members to participate in decisions related to the education of their child/children.
+The school and local educational agency shall provide other reasonable support for parental involvement activities

+- · Climate Survey

+- · Title I Annual parent meeting

+- · Committee meetings

-Information related to school and parent programs, meetings, school reports and other activities are sent to the parents of participating children in a format, and to the extent practicable, in a language the parents can understand. - Parents are involved in the planning, review, evaluation and improvement of the Title I program, Parent and Family Engagement Policy and the School-Parent Compact at an annual parent meeting scheduled at a convenient time.
-This would include the planning and implementation of effective parent and family involvement activities. - Conduct, with meaningful parent and family involvement, an annual evaluation of the content and effectiveness of the Parent and Family Engagement Policy.
-Use the evaluation findings to design evidence-based strategies for more effective parental involvement, and to revise the Parent and Family Engagement Policy. - Opportunities are provided for parents and family members to participate in decisions related to the education of their child/children.
-The school and local educational agency shall provide other reasonable support for parental involvement activities. - Parents of participating children will be provided timely information about programs under this part, a description and explanation of the curriculum in use, the forms of academic assessment used to measure student progress and the achievement levels of the challenging State academic standards.
-The school will provide assistance, opportunities, and/or materials and training to help parents work with their children to improve their children's academic achievement in a format, and when feasible, in a language the parents and family members can understand. - Educate teachers, specialized instructional support personnel, principals, and other school leaders, with the assistance of parents in the value and utility of contributions of parents, how to reach out to, communicate with and work with parents as equal partners. - Coordinate and integrate parental involvement programs and activities with other Federal, State and local programs, including preschool programs that encourage and support parents in more fully participating in the education of their children.
+- · Development of the School Improvement Plan - · Student Assistance Teams - Parents of participating children will be provided timely information about programs under this part, a description and explanation of the curriculum in use, the forms of academic assessment used to measure student progress and the achievement levels of the challenging State academic standards.
+The school will provide assistance, opportunities, and/or materials and training to help parents work with their children to improve their children's academic achievement in a format, and when feasible, in a language the parents and family members can understand - · The student handbook - · Curriculum Night - · Parent-Teacher Conferences

-Last Reviewed: February 9, 2021
+- · Standardized Tests results - · Progress reports & report card - Educate teachers, specialized instructional support personnel, principals, and other school leaders, with the assistance of parents in the value and utility of contributions of parents, how to reach out to, communicate with and work with parents as equal partners. - Coordinate and integrate parental involvement programs and activities with other Federal, State and local programs, including preschool programs that encourage and support parents in more fully participating in the education of their children. - · Summer Reading Program - · College and Career Academies and Pathways Night with The Empowerment Network - · Saturday Parent Workshops hosted at Monroe Middle